Last Updated 14th February 2020

 If asked when the last invasion of Britain was, many people in Britain will remember 1066 when the Normans successfully invaded the south coast of England and defeated the army of King Harold and became the rulers of Britain for centuries.
 But that is simply not true…and the truth is that of a Welsh heroine who almost single-handedly saved the day for Britain.

 Image courtesy of http://lastinvasiontapestry.co.uk/

 The last invasion of Britain was in west Wales near to the town of Fishguard.
 The original plan of the French was to land at Bristol, but weather conditions and probably other mistakes meant that they actually landed in west Wales.
-On February 22nd, 1797, after landing between Fishguard and Goodwick at Carreg Wastad bay near to Strumble Head (Pen Caer) the French army of some 1,500 men marched inland and occupied higher ground Garnwnda and Garngelli.
+On February 18th, 1797, the French invasion force set sail from Camaret.
+After landing on 22nd February between Fishguard and Goodwick at Carreg Wastad bay near to Strumble Head (Pen Caer) the French army of some 1,500 men marched inland and occupied higher ground Garnwnda and Garngelli.
 The French army was under the command of 70 year-old Irish American Colonel Tate.
-The French army consisted mainly of of prisoners pressed into service and rather than advancing on Fishguard with military precision, they decided to overrun a farmhouse one mile inland, called Tre-Howel and they made this their headquarters.
+The French 'army' consisted of some 600 army regulars but also 800 to 900 convicts and prisoners pressed into service and who had been offered their freedom if they joined the invasion.
+Rather than advancing on Fishguard with military precision, they decided to overrun a farmhouse one mile inland, called Tre-Howel and they made this their headquarters.
+When the invasion occurred, Colonel Thomas Knox, commanding officer of the Fishguard Volunteers, was at a ball at a prosperous farmhouse Tregwynt, located between Fishguard and St David's and some four miles from where the landing took place.

 The local British army was heavily outnumbered, but reinforcements were gathering at Fishguard where the officers were stationed overnight in what is now called the Royal Oak Inn.